 A great place for quiet contemplation, fishing, kayaking, or family cookouts; Woodfin River Park is a great place to spend the day or just a lunch break.
 Woodfin River Park was constructed in part through a donation from Riverside Business Park.

 The Woodfin River Park is located at 1630 Riverside Drive.
-Woodfin River Park contains a picnic shelter (which can be rented in 3 hour blocks through the Town Hall), several picnic tables, grills, benches, a kayak/canoe launch, paved walking trails, benches, and bathrooms (openly seasonally from Spring – Autumn).
+Woodfin River Park contains a picnic shelter (which can be rented in 3-hour blocks), several picnic tables, grills, benches, a kayak/canoe launch, paved walking trails, benches, and bathrooms (openly seasonally from Spring – Autumn).

 Open fields provide a great place to toss a Frisbee or play a game of tag while the gazebo and shade covered benches provide a great place to watch the river roll by or read a good book.
 For your convenience the Town of Woodfin has placed a little free library on site where you can borrow a book for a few hours or a few days.
 Visitors are also encouraged to drop off one or two of their own favorite books to share with others.
 Parking at this location is limited so parking overnight or leaving unattended cars at any time is strictly prohibited.

 Roy Pope Memorial Park and Avery’s Little Corner are located right behind the Woodfin Town Hall at 90 Elk Mountain Road.
-Aside from its playground, the Roy Pope Memorial Park houses a covered picnic shelter (which can be rented in three hour blocks through Town Hall), seasonally open bathroom facilities (Spring-Autumn), a gravel walking path, cooling misters, benches and an open play area.
+Aside from its playground, the Roy Pope Memorial Park houses a covered picnic shelter (which can be rented in three-hour blocks), seasonally open bathroom facilities (Spring-Autumn), a gravel walking path, cooling misters, benches and an open play area.

 For your convenience the Town of Woodfin has placed a little free library on site where you can borrow a book for a few hours or a few days.
 Visitors are also encouraged to drop off one or two of their own favorite books to share with others.